-And I can attest to their next level service.
-I enjoyed my time in the Fainting Room which featured a comfortable bed, a spacious bathroom, a private outdoor deck that overlooked the river, and so much more.
+And I can attest to their next-level service.
+I enjoyed my time in the Fainting Room, in a haunted bed and breakfast in New York, which featured a comfortable bed, a spacious bathroom, a private outdoor deck that overlooked the river, and so much more.
 Add in some ambiance that is the result of stunning, period piece decor exquisitely placed throughout the building and you have the stuff that hotel dreams are made of.

 Plus, while I myself experienced no ghouls or ghosties of any kind during my stay, I know several other patrons swore they heard more than one ghost go bump in the night.

 Also, for extra added awesomeness, there’s even an enchanting farm onsite that is filled with, you guessed it, fainting goats and animals, like pork chop the pot-bellied pig, that have been rescued from the surrounding area.